-Orion's partner Tenax Therapeutics, Inc. (formerly Oxygen Biotherapeutics, Inc.) will develop and commercialise levosimendan in US and Canadian markets for a new cardiovascular indication, prevention of low cardiac output syndrome (LCOS) in cardiac surgery patients.
-The company has an ongoing Phase III clinical trial.
+Orion's partner Tenax Therapeutics, Inc. will develop and commercialise levosimendan in US and Canadian markets for a new cardiovascular indication, prevention of low cardiac output syndrome (LCOS) in cardiac surgery patients.
+The company has an ongoing Phase III clinical trial for this indication.
+In addition, the company is investigating the possibility of gaining an additional indication of septic shock for levosimendan.

 Orion's collaboration partner Recro Pharma, Inc. is developing an intranasal formulation of dexmedetomidine for treatment of pain.
-Recro has an ongoing Phase IIb clinical trial with patients suffering from post-operative pain.
+Recro has decided to change the target indication from post-operational pain to peri-procedural pain.
+The company has announced that it is planning to commence a new clinical Phase II trial concerning the new indication.